hermanboock/RSA-Vote-Runner/README.md

 # Run The Votes

 A South African political satire side-scrolling runner game.
-Pick a politician, choose your dirty trick, and run for your political life — dodging potholes, minibus taxis, and load shedding while collecting votes.
+Pick a politician, choose your dirty superpower, and run for your political life by dodging potholes, minibus taxis, and load shedding while collecting votes.

 **Live:** [hermanboock.github.io/RSA-Vote-Runner](https://hermanboock.github.io/RSA-Vote-Runner)